Gran Gala VS Cognac

 North Wisconsin Brandy

-Major League Baseball’s 2020 season was supposed to open today.
-As of this writing, that’s been pushed out to at least mid-May due to the Covid-19 pandemic.
-Once the season does begin though, at Milwaukees’ Miller Park, home of the Brewers, the official brandy served at the ballpark will be Central Standard distillery’s North Wisconsin Brandy.
-Your opening-day celebrations can include an iconic Wisconsin-style brandy Old Fashioned made with a spirit produced right there in town.
+At Milwaukees’ Miller Park, home of the Brewers, the official brandy served at the ballpark is Central Standard distillery’s North Wisconsin Brandy.
+Your day of baseball can include an iconic Wisconsin-style brandy Old Fashioned made with a spirit produced right there in town.

 North is the first-ever brandy produced by a Milwaukee company.
 Made at Central Standard’s Clybourn Street distillery, the small-batch brandy is aged and finished in their bourbon barrels.
 (By the way, North Wisconsin debuted as North 40, but was quietly rebranded shortly thereafter.)